andreasgrill/onekeyboard/README.md

 =================================================
 This small autohotkey script simulates the Macintosh OSX keyboard layout under Windows.
 ## About this project
-This project is for everybody who wants to use the Mac OSX keyboard layout under Windows too.
+This project is for everyone who wants to use the Mac OSX keyboard layout under Windows too.
 I started this project because my work forced me to regularly switch between OS X and Windows.
 This was really frustrating for me, because even the basic keyboard shortcuts were different and I had to adapt for the changes every time again.

 As I'm quite happy with the Mac keyboard layout I decided to simulate this layout under Windows.
 For instance, I wanted to press `⌘ + c` instead of `^ + c`.